 -

-Relaxing and soothing effect : Thanks to its low theine content, it can be consumed during the day and in the evening.
+Relaxing and soothing effect : Thanks to its low theine content, it can be consumed during the day as well as in the evening.

 How to prepare white tea for a perfect infusion?

-Preparing white tea requires special attention to extract all its aromas without developing bitterness.
-It is possible to infuse the same leaves 2 to 3 times , slightly adjusting the infusion time for each pass.
-Here are some tips for a successful infusion:
+Preparing white tea requires careful attention to extract all the aromas without developing bitterness.
+It's possible to infuse the same leaves two or three times , slightly adjusting the infusion time each time.
+Here are a few tips for a successful infusion:

 -

-Water temperature : Use water heated to around 80-85°C to avoid burning the leaves.
+Water temperature : Use water heated to approximately 80-85°C to avoid burning the leaves.

 -

-Brewing Time : Steep for 2 to 3 minutes for a light, delicate flavor.
+Infusion time : Infuse for 2 to 3 minutes for a light and delicate flavor.

 -

-Tea Amount : Allow approximately 2 to 3 grams of white tea per cup (or one heaped teaspoon).
-For a stronger infusion, you can use up to 5 grams depending on your preference.
+Quantity of tea : Allow approximately 2 to 3 grams of white tea per cup (about one heaped teaspoon).
+For a stronger infusion, you can use up to 5 grams, depending on your preference.

 -